After the accident/injury, what's next?

 A “catastrophic” designation.

 The Statutory Accident Benefits Schedule (SABS) provides three tiers of compensation for injuries sustained in motor vehicle accidents in Ontario.
 The Minor Injury Guideline (which includes whiplash-related injuries) provides up to $3,500 for medical-rehabilitation costs.
-More significant injuries, including some traumatic brain injuries, are eligible for up to five years of medical-rehabilitation and attendant care funding totalling $65,000.
+More significant injuries, including some traumatic brain injuries, are eligible for up to five years of medical-rehabilitation and attendant care funding totaling $65,000.
 To reach the next threshold, known as a “catastrophic injury” designation, an injured person must meet specific criteria.

 For traumatic brain injuries, the criteria differ depending on their age at the time of accident.
 If the person was 18 years of age or older at the time of the accident, a traumatic brain injury would be indicated on medically recognized brain diagnostic technology.
 The accident-derived injury could include intracranial contusions or haemorrhages, diffuse axonal injury, cerebral edema, midline shift or pneumocephaly.
 An assessment based on the Glasgow Outcome Scale guidelines would rate the injury as a: